kazilab/XeroGraph/README.md

 Contributions to XeroGraph are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines on how to make a contribution, including bug fixes, adding new features, and improving the documentation.

 ## License
-XeroGraph is released under the MIT License.
+XeroGraph is released under the Apache License 2.0.
 For more details, see the LICENSE file included with the source code.

 ## Contact
 For help and support, please open an issue in the GitHub repository or contact the development team at XeroGraph@kazilab.se.